 Buy Marquise Diamonds Online:

-In the event that you're looking for a lab-grown diamond, then James Allen and Ritani are your best bet.
-Although that may be true, be sure to read about the differences between natural and lab-grown diamonds.
+In the event that you're looking for a lab-grown diamond, then the last three vendors on that list are your best bet.
+Of course, you should read about the differences between natural and lab-grown diamonds before buying one.

 If you're looking for a marquise diamond ring, then you might need some ring-spiration.
 After all, it can be difficult to pick just one of the many popular ring styles.
 In addition, you'll need to choose between 14k, 18k, platinum, rose gold, white gold, and yellow gold.

 Although that may be true, when it comes to ring settings it's really just a matter of personal preference.
 In that case, just choose the alloy type that you think looks good on your skin tone.

 Marquise Solitaire Engagement Rings:

 Vintage Style Marquise Diamond Rings: